vikas-bandaru/exciting-java/docs/resources/practice/java/foundations/class-defs.md

 These exercises will help solidify your understanding of creating classes, defining fields, and directly accessing them in Java.

-Go back to [Learning Class Defintions](../../../learn/java/foundations/java-class-defs) to find more examples.
+Go back to [Encapsulation](../../../learn/java/foundations/encapsulation) to learn more with examples.